korkridake/korkridake/README.md

 ![](https://github.com/halfrost/halfrost/blob/master/icons/header_.png)

-I, as a global cloud solution architect at Microsoft, am responsible for helping strategic customers and partners with Digital Transformation, Business Intelligence, Azure, Open Source, and Data Intelligence & Analytics etc. I am a trusted advisor to top Azure customers and help empower them to achieve more.
+As a Strategic Technical Lead (Data & AI) and trusted advisor to top Azure customers at Microsoft, I am responsible for leading the technical vision and strategy for Data and AI solutions across various industries and domains.
+I work closely with customers, partners, and internal teams to understand their business needs and challenges, and design and implement innovative and scalable solutions using Microsoft's cloud-based data and AI services.
+I also mentor and coach other technical professionals, share best practices and insights, and contribute to the development of new products and features.
+I am passionate about empowering organizations to achieve more.

-* Diverse knowledge of providing effective business strategies, data modeling and business modeling
+• Diverse knowledge of providing effective business strategies, data modeling and business modeling
-* Extensive experience in a variety of industries including telecommunication, oil & gas, manufacturing, and e-commerce etc.
+• Extensive experience in a variety of industries including telecommunication, oil & gas, manufacturing, and e-commerce etc.
-* Good analytical skills and the ability to quickly assess data and investigate transaction data using statistical approach
+• Good analytical skills and the ability to quickly assess data and investigate transaction data using statistical approach
-* Experience in predictive analytics, advanced statistical modelling, and data visualization for big data
+• Experience in predictive analytics, advanced statistical modelling, and data visualization for big data
-* Ability to translate research data into actionable information and offer an insight to business issues and opportunities
+• Ability to translate research data into actionable information and offer an insight to business issues and opportunities
-* Strong problem solving and troubleshooting skills and highly attentive to detail
+• Strong problem solving and troubleshooting skills and highly attentive to detail
-* Ability to prioritize workload in an interrupt-driven environment with minimal or no supervision
+• Ability to prioritize workload in an interrupt-driven environment with minimal or no supervision
-* Communicating with clients and internal team frequently and effectively to ensure that the objectives of the project are being fulfilled
+• Communicating with clients and internal team frequently and effectively to ensure that the objectives of the project are being fulfilled

-**Specialties**: Business intelligence, data warehousing, big data, Hadoop, cloud, master data management, machine learning, solution architecture, ETL, data modeling, data migration, dashboarding, Kimball methodology, massively parallel processing, database architecture, data integration, performance tuning, SQL Server BI stack
+**Specialties**: Artificial Intelligence (AI) • Data Strategy • Microsoft Power BI • Pre-Sales Technical Consulting • Big Data

 <!-- Tech Stack -->
 ## :wrench: Tech Stack